google/bms-toolkit/docs/user-guide.md

 `rdbms_patches` variables.
 By default, both are specified in the `roles/common/defaults/main.yml` Ansible file.
-For each major Oracle release, you can specify multiple versions from the various quarterly releases When you install by using `install-oracle.sh`, the toolkit uses the most recent patch version.
+For each major Oracle release, you can specify multiple versions from the various quarterly releases When you install by using `install-oracle.sh`, the oracle-toolkit uses the most recent patch version.

-When creating a database, if the RDBMS home software is no longer at the base release because it was patched during installation, the toolkit uses the Oracle `datapatch` utility to apply patches at the database level, which is known as _SQL level patching_.
+When creating a database, if the RDBMS home software is no longer at the base release because it was patched during installation, the oracle-toolkit uses the Oracle `datapatch` utility to apply patches at the database level, which is known as _SQL level patching_.